opvious/sdk.py/docs/index.rst

   be omitted for compatibility with `Pyodide`_ environments, for example in `JupyterLite`_ kernels.

-Then generate an API access token in the `Optimization Hub`_ and set it as `OPVIOUS_TOKEN` environment variable.
-You're now ready to hop on over to the :ref:`Overview` section.
+If you are a beta member (see above), we recommend you generate an API access token in the `Optimization Hub`_ and set it as `OPVIOUS_TOKEN` environment variable.
+This optional step allows you to optimize larger datasets and increases rate limits.

+You are now ready to hop on over to the :ref:`Overview` section!

 Contents